So You Have Rosacea? How to Care for Your Skin

 Some rosaceans find honey to be soothing and antiseptic.
 Manuka honey is especially beneficial since it has anti-bacterial properties.
 You can add it to the oatmeal, turmeric or yogurt facial mask.
 If you have symptoms of Demodex mite infestation, though, omit the honey.
 Apply mask to cleansed skin and leave for 10 minutes, or until it begins to dry.
 Don't allow the mask to dry on your skin.
 It will require too much rubbing to remove a dry mask which will negate the soothing benefits.

 Aloe Vera is also very soothing and anti-inflammatory.
 The best Aloe Vera comes from a live plant.
 If that is not an option, however, try purchasing the purest Aloe Vera gel in the refrigerator section of a local health food store.
 Apply to cleansed skin and leave for 10 minutes before rinsing.

-- really like sea buckthorn oil.
+- My skin really likes sea buckthorn oil.
 This bright red oil stains skin and clothing, so only mix a drop or two into your hemp oil.
 Use it in the evening before going to bed.

 One more closing piece of advice: don't touch your face!
 It may be tempting to try to squeeze those rosacea bumps, but other than when washing your skin absolutely do not touch it.
 Touching only aggravates the situation.

 If you are a rosacea sufferer, please mention in the comments section which topical products and/or skin care tips have worked for you.